CamoCatX/camocatx.github.io/about.md

 ### My Prior Roles and Works in the Software Field
 * * *

-* Full Stack Software Developer working in all layers of Software Development, also Sales, Support and Deployment.
+* Full Stack Software Developer working in all layers of Software Development, also some experience in Sales, Support and Deployment.
+But always prefered technical fields.

-* Full-Time Legacy Code Maintenance, Bug Fixes, Enhancement and Development of New Features.
+* Full-Time Legacy Code Maintenance, Bug Fixes, Enhancement and New Features Development.

 * Full Stack VoIP Engineer: VoIP Software Solutions and the whole VoIP stack including Software Development, Deployment, Network Infrastructure, Security, Support...